andrew/ultimate-awesome/README.md

 - [Awesome-DeepFake-Learning](https://github.com/Billy1900/Awesome-DeepFake-Learning) - The approach I work on DeepFake.
 - [awesome-ton-smart-contracts](https://github.com/dkeysil/awesome-ton-smart-contracts) - 💎 A collection of awesome tools, docs and guides for developing smart contracts for the TON blockchain.
 - [awesome-danish](https://github.com/fnielsen/awesome-danish) - A curated list of awesome resources for Danish language technology.
+- [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [awesome-neuromorphic-hw](https://github.com/open-neuromorphic/awesome-neuromorphic-hw) - Repository collecting papers about neuromorphic hardware, such as ASIC and FPGA implementations of SNNs and stuff.
-- [awesome-oscal](https://github.com/oscal-club/awesome-oscal) - A list of tools, blog posts, and other resources that further the use and adoption of OSCAL standards.
 - [awesome-earth-engine-apps](https://github.com/philippgaertner/awesome-earth-engine-apps) - A collection of all public Google Earth Engine Apps. .
 - [awesome-ai4animation](https://github.com/yunlong10/awesome-ai4animation) -  [ICCVW 2025] This repository includes latest papers, projects and datasets on GenAI for Cel-Animation.
 Accepted by ICCV 2025 AISTORY Workshop.
 - [awesome-telegram-cn](https://github.com/dily3825002/awesome-telegram-cn) - Telegram 开发资源、机器人资源整理.